 These cookies have more vanilla flavor than the standard butter cookie and require more of the ingredients.
 But to maintain the integrity and texture of butter cookies, avoid adding too much liquid, as it thins out the dough.
 Since this recipe uses more vanilla than is typically used, the thicker and more flavorful paste is a better choice than the liquidy extract.

 Feel free to use vanilla bean pods.
 I don’t usually have it, and it’s the most expensive of the three options.
 However, it’s also the most flavorful.
-To use, slice the pod open lengthwise then scrape the seeds out with the edge of your knife.
+To use, slice the pod open lengthwise, then scrape the seeds out with the edge of your knife.
 Next, add the seeds to the cookie batter.
 To substitute with pods, use this guideline: 1 teaspoon of extract or paste = 1/3 vanilla bean pod.
 A 1/3 of a pod is about a 2-inch section of a vanilla bean pod.
-You can practically add as much of the seeds as you want without worrying over thinned-out cookie batter.
+You can practically add as many seeds as you want without worrying over thinned-out cookie batter.

 Can I use vanilla extract?